 The clinic provides services for all forms of speech, language, and hearing disorders for persons of all ages.
 Clinic clientele consists of people from the University community, as well as those from the Cedar Falls/Waterloo area and many of the surrounding communities in Northeast Iowa.

 The Department of Communication Sciences and Disorders and the Roy Eblen Speech and Hearing Clinic support communication for persons of all abilities.
 We respect and follow the communication bill of rights striving to promote an individual’s independent communication with others.
 The clinic provides culturally responsive assessment and treatment services and uses current evidence based practices to assist individuals, families, and/or caregivers with communication.
+Services are delivered in accordance with the American Speech-Language Hearing Association Code of Ethics.

 The clinic is affiliated with various hospitals, schools, clinics, and extended care facilities that serve as practicum and internship sites for student clinical training.